Hellowww-02/CraftLife/README.md

 ## Realtime security

-Realtime does not replace authorization.
-PostgreSQL RLS decides which rows a client may receive.
+Realtime never replaces authorization.
+PostgreSQL RLS decides which rows a client can receive.

-Manual test accounts:
+Required manual test accounts:

-- **Alice** and **Bob**: valid shared relationship/conversation/Guild flow;
+- **Alice** and **Bob** — valid shared relationship, conversation, and Guild flows;
-- **Carol**: non-member denial test.
+- **Carol** — non-member denial testing.

 Carol must not be able to read or receive:

-- Alice/Bob Direct Chat;
+- Alice and Bob’s Direct Chat;
-- attachment metadata/object;
+- attachment metadata or objects;
 - private Love Space records;
-- private Guild chat/contributions/boss actions;
+- private Guild chat, contributions, or boss actions;
 - personal snapshots;
 - device records;
 - owner notifications.

 ## Encryption scope

-CraftLife cloud traffic uses TLS and data access is protected by Auth/RLS/private Storage.
+CraftLife cloud traffic uses TLS, and access is protected by Auth, RLS, and private Storage.
 Direct Chat is **not end-to-end encrypted**.
-Do not describe it as E2EE.
+Do not describe CraftLife Chat as E2EE.

 ## Sensitive data

-Health, finance, cycle, relationship, and Learning data may be sensitive.
+Health, finance, cycle, relationship, and Learning information may be sensitive.
 Users should:

 - use a trusted device;
-- protect the OS account;
+- protect the operating system account;
 - enable disk encryption;
 - avoid public screenshots;
 - review third-party AI privacy policies;
-- avoid uploading unnecessary personal documents.
+- avoid uploading documents that are not needed.

 ---